informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

 # Start the local chains

 In this chapter, you will learn how to spawn two Gaia chains, and use Hermes to relay packets between them.
+The topology of the network will look like this:

 ```mermaid
 flowchart LR